berated-bert/siralim-planner/README.md

 - Tidy up the source code (it is a bit messy - it needs refactoring/commenting/documenting etc).
 - Make the design responsive, i.e. work nicely on mobile.
 - Potentially add artifact stats
+- Allow import of builds from the game (this may be tricky)
 - Find a way to add the monster sprites to the planner.
 If anybody knows a database that maps monster names to their respective sprites, please let me know!

 ## License and contact